MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-wmr.md

 ```

-First the remote speech interface needs to be retrieved.
+First, the remote speech interface must be retrieved.

 ```cpp
 if (auto remoteSpeech = m_remoteContext.GetRemoteSpeech())